hurwitzlab/phage_detection_benchmarks/data/zenodo_archive/benchmark3_crc_dataset/README.md

 ### `previous_resource_usage.csv`

-During classification of the genome fragments by the tools, resource usage was tracked by Snakemake, those results are compiled in `previous_resource_usage.csv`.
-Each row represents the resource usage while classifying a single file of 10k genome fragments.
+During classification of the metagenomes by the tools, resource usage was tracked by Snakemake, those results are compiled in `previous_resource_usage.csv`.
+Each row represents the resource usage while classifying a single metagenome.

 The columns in this file are those created by Snakemake (information from [stackoverflow](https://stackoverflow.com/questions/46813371/meaning-of-the-benchmark-variables-in-snakemake))